Last updated: 17 May 2026

 How do I find internships that are not advertised?

 The most effective methods are cold emailing hiring managers directly at companies you want to work for, networking through LinkedIn and university alumni networks, and attending industry events where opportunities surface in conversation.
 Focus on companies showing growth signals (recent funding, team expansion, product launches) as they are most likely to have unadvertised needs.
+Tools like Whali surface these signals automatically across the Apollo contact graph of 70 million companies, so students can target the highest-need companies without manually monitoring Crunchbase or LinkedIn.

 Is it okay to email a company about internships if they have not posted any?